-D No Effects of the Fair Work Act on Fathers' Work Arrangements
+D.2 No Effects of the Fair Work Act on Fathers' Work Arrangements

-In this Appendix we report the result of running the same empirical analysis of Section 3.3 on men.
-Although the Fair Work Act is gender-neutral and its provisions apply to both parents, we don't find any changes in men's work arrangements: all the coefficients in Table D.1 are small in magnitude and not significantly different from zero.
+Here we report the result of running the same empirical analysis of Section 3.3 on men.
+Although the Fair Work Act is genderneutral and its provisions apply to both parents, we don't find any changes in men's work arrangements: all the coefficients in Table D.1 are small in magnitude and not significantly different from zero.